Taxation in New Zealand

 Individuals resident in New Zealand who exercise share options are subject to tax on the difference between the strike price and the fair market value of the shares on the date of exercise.
 The liability arises in the income year in which the options are exercised.

-If the employee is a Transitional Resident at the time the options are exercised, the value of the benefit is apportioned based on the ratio of the time employed in New Zealand to the total employment period.
+If the employee is a Transitional Resident at the time the options are exercised, the value of the benefit is apportioned based on the ratio of the employee's transitional residency period in New Zealand to the total employment period during the sourcing period (the sourcing period is generally from the grant date to the vesting date).

 From 1 April 2017, employers can choose to withhold tax on share options under the Pay-As-You-Earn (PAYE) system.
 If PAYE is withheld at the correct extra pay tax rate (up to 33%), an employee should have no further tax to pay with respect to the share-option benefit.
 If the employer chooses not to withhold at source, employees need to account for tax on the value of the share-option benefit themselves, either through provisional tax instalments paid throughout the year, or in one lump-sum payment after the year-end.